Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

 \subsubsection{Model Architecture and Learning}

-\paragraph{Model Architecture} In the evolving landscape of modern machine learning models in computer vision, Convolutional Neural Networks (CNNs) and the Vision Transformer (ViT) stand out as two of the most impactful approaches, each offering distinct architectural and representational features \cite{raghu2021vision}.
-While CNNs have long dominated tasks like object detection and image classification, recent advancements in (multi-head) attention-based Transformer architectures, particularly ViT \cite{dosovitskiy2020image}, challenge the conventional reliance on convolutions in computer vision.
-Despite the recent work \cite{cordonnier2019relationship} showing the expressive equivalence of naive convolutions and the implementation of attention mechanisms, the advent of transformer's internal components points at alternative feature extraction techniques which may or may not align with brain's intricate processing of objects (which can be argued to be akin to mechanistics of convolution operation).
+\paragraph{Model Architecture} In the evolving landscape of modern ML models in CV, CNNs and the Vision Transformer (ViT) stand out as two of the most impactful approaches, each offering distinct architectural and representational features \cite{raghu2021vision}.
+While CNNs have long dominated tasks like object detection and image classification, recent advancements in (multi-head) attention-based Transformer architectures, particularly ViT \cite{dosovitskiy2020image}, challenge the conventional reliance on convolutions in CV.
+Despite the recent work \cite{cordonnier2019relationship} on the expressive equivalence of naive convolutions and the implementation of attention mechanisms, the advent of transformer's internal components points at alternative feature extraction techniques which may or may not align with the brain's intricate processing of objects.